IntroductionQuick Start

 Banner (Default)

-Customize the default discount banner — colors, position, text template, countdown timers, and more.
+Customize the default discount banner — colors, top/bottom toggles, text template, countdown timers, and more.

 On this page